snowtrack/snowtrack-docs/docs/tutorials.md

 ## Who can open `*.snowproj` files?

-Snowtrack is currently available as a free public beta version and will eventually be available as a **free** and paid version.
+The current beta version of Snowtrack is available for free.
+After the beta phase is over, Snowtrack will be available as a **free** and paid version.
 For you, as a tutorial creator, it is important that your tutorials and projects are accessible to your entire userbase. **That's why Snowtracks free version will be able to open `*.snowproj` files.**.

 <div className="info" ></div>